Grad Planner - FAQ

 Who can view the Grad Planner?

-The grad planner in a student’s Encom profile is viewable and printable by the student, the parents, course teachers, Grad Advisors, SE case managers, and administrators.
+The grad planner in a student’s Encom profile is viewable and printable by the student, the parents, course teachers, Grad Advisors, IE case managers, and administrators.

 Grad Advisors and Grad Program administrators are the only ones who have the ability to update, edit or alter the Grad Planner.